provectus/sak-incubator/aws-wireguard/readme.md

 Deploy only default resources, all dependencies must be provided explicitly.

 ## Knowen issues
-When you add user to group, the WG ec2 instance will be rebooted, the other users which already connected to the server will be interrupted.
+When you add user to WG group, the WG ec2 instance will be rebooted, the other users which already connected to the server will be interrupted.